Chronic inflammatory diseases are increasing v.a...is steadily gaining in importance in the Western world:

 muscles

-• Inflammation increases protein catabolism, lowers transmembrane potential and increases pain perception
+- Inflammation increases protein catabolism, lowers the transmembrane potential, and increases pain perception.

 Bone (Osteoporosis, periodontitis etc)

-When inflammation occurs, the immune system draws on all energy and vital substance reserves.
+In the presence of inflammation, the immune system depletes all energy and vital nutrient reserves.

 Therefore, the Therapy for chronic inflammation on two levels:

-2. Diagnosis and therapy of cellular functional deficiency: supplementation of trace elements, vitamins, antioxidants, etc.
+- Diagnosis and therapy of cellular functional deficiency: Supplementation of trace elements, vitamins, antioxidants, etc.

 1. Suppression of Toll-like receptors by adaptogens (immunomodulators)